HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 }
 ```

-And from the yaml string format:
+And this is the answer from the yaml string format:

 ```yaml
 topic: JSON schema